Westbeth Artists Community: History

 Westbeth is among the first examples of adaptive reuse of industrial buildings for artistic and residential use in the United States.
 It is a complex of 13 buildings in Manhattan's West Village, which was originally part of the Bell Laboratories Building (1898–1966), one of the world's most important industrial research centers.
 The Bell Labs building was home to many inventions, including the vacuum tube, the condenser microphone, an early version of television, and the transistor.
-The complex was vacated by Bell Labs in the middle 1960s, and remained empty until the Westbeth project started later in the decade.
+The complex was vacated by Bell Labs in the mid-1960s, and remained empty until later that decade.
 Using seed money from the J.M.
-Kaplan Fund and help and encouragement from the National Council for the Arts (which has since become the National Endowment for the Arts), an ambitious renovation project designed to create live-work spaces for 384 artists of all disciplines was initiated under the direction of developer Dixon Bain.
+Kaplan Fund and help and encouragement from the National Council for the Arts (which has since become the National Endowment for the Arts), the developer Dixon Bain began renovating the complex into residence-studio spaces for 384 artists of all disciplines.
 The project was the first significant public commission of Richard Meier.
-Westbeth opened in 1970 for artists, dancers, musicians, actors, writers and film makers.
+Westbeth opened in 1970.

 Artists of all disciplines are admitted as tenants in Westbeth after review by a committee of residential tenants in their discipline.
-They must also meet certain income requirements at the time of admission.
-(The waiting list for new residential tenants was closed in 2007.)
+They must also meet certain income requirements.
 As of 2014, residential tenants paid an average of $800 a month in rent, including electricity, approximately one-third to one-quarter the market rate for comparable space.

-In addition to its residential component, there are also large and small commercial spaces, performance spaces, and rehearsal and artists' studios.
+In addition to its residential component, there are large and small commercial spaces, performance spaces, and rehearsal and artists' studios.
 Westbeth is home to a number of major cultural organizations, including The New School for Drama, the LAByrinth Theater Company, the Martha Graham Center of Contemporary Dance, and Congregation Beit Simchat Torah, the first LGBT synagogue in New York and the largest in the world, with more than 800 members.
-The space occupied by The New School was previously occupied by an Off-Broadway theatre.